 So, anyone else who has managed to keep a housegirl for many years and would be willing to share their tips too?
 Email me on email@example.com so that I can share your tips too with fellow moms.

-Editor’s Note: I don’t have the contacts of the Salvation Army Girls Center in Kariokor.
+MT: For all the moms asking, sorry I don’t have the contacts of the Salvation Army Girls Center in Kariokor and neither does Caroline.

 You may Also Like to Read: